 The evening brings another gorgeous sunset from the deck of the boat and one final delicious meal in town.

 Leaving our Italian paradise

-It’s a slower pace of life here and easily a place Dave and I could see spending weeks if not months.
-Hopefully someday on our own boat.
+It’s a slower pace of life here and easily a place Dave and I could spend weeks if not months.

-But for now, it’s time to board a different boat and move on to our next stop.
-We’ll be spending the rest of our week on the Amalfi Coast in Positano, but first, a ferry to the island of Ischia for an overnight stay on the way.
+But for now, it’s time to move on to our next stop.
+We’ll be devoting the rest of our week on the Amalfi Coast to Positano.
+But first, a ferry from Procida to the island of Ischia for an overnight stay on the way.

 Ciao for now lovely Procida….we’ll be back.